This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Risks of Releasing Non-Native Species

-- Disease Transmission: Captive snakes introduce pathogens to wildlife.
+- Disease spread – Captive snakes introduce unfamiliar pathogens to vulnerable wildlife populations

 Impact on Local Ecosystems and Wildlife